Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Field               | Type                 | Description
 --------------------|----------------------|----------------
 Sources             | List<ValueSource>    | The source of the units to be included in this Mux.
+Program             | Program              | A program that controls the value in the Mux and must evaluate to true.
 ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.

 #### Mux Witness